3.1 Documentation Integrity as Governance

 Key Takeaways

-- AHIMA places health record documentation integrity in Domain 1, Data and Information Governance, which accounts for 17-20% of the current RHIA exam.
+- AHIMA places health record documentation integrity in Domain 1, Data and Information Governance, which accounts for 17-20% of the RHIA exam (about 22-26 of the 130 scored items).

 - The RHIA role is administrator-level: evaluate the system, policy, workflow, and escalation path instead of only spotting a single missing note.

-- A strong governance response balances provider workflow, patient care needs, legal health record expectations, audit evidence, and data quality.
+- A strong governance response balances provider workflow, patient care needs, the legal health record definition, audit evidence, and data quality.

 Documentation integrity starts with trust in the record

 Documentation integrity means the health record can be trusted.
-A trustworthy record is complete enough to support the encounter, accurate enough to reflect what happened, timely enough for care and reporting deadlines, attributable to the right author, and protected against inappropriate alteration.
-An RHIA-level question often asks for the best action when integrity is threatened.
-The best answer usually strengthens the system: clarify policy, audit the workflow, educate affected roles, monitor results, and escalate unresolved risk.
+A trustworthy record is complete enough to support the encounter, accurate enough to reflect what happened, timely enough for care and reporting deadlines, attributable to the right author, consistent across its parts, and protected against inappropriate alteration.
+An RHIA-level question usually asks for the best action when integrity is threatened.
+The best answer strengthens the system: clarify policy, audit the workflow, educate affected roles, monitor results, and escalate unresolved risk.

 | Integrity attribute | What it means | Governance signal |